Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - abstention: not doing something, not voting for/against something.
 - knave: a dishonest man.
 (Def 2: a jack. (not sure which 'jack', the car jack, the card J, the ball jack, or star-shaped object jack, or electrical jack, etc.))
 - elocution: the art of careful public speaking, using clear pronounciation and good breathing to control the voice.
-- take the mick (NOT EQUAL TO 'mick'): tease/ridicule someone.
+- take the mick (NOT EQUAL TO 'mick'): tease/ridicule someone. to laugh at someone and make them seem silly, in a funny or unkind way.
 - sprockets: a device like a wheel with one or more rows of tooth-like parts stickout that keeps a chain moving on a bicycle or pulls flm, paper, etc. through a machine (conveyor belt).
 - dispensable: more than you need and therefore unnecessary; that can be got rid of.
 - contretemps: a small argument or unlucky event, often happening in public and causing social embarrassment.